UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 ## Working on the nodes

- If you want to run a command on one of your allocated nodes which is not the headnode, you can use a standard `ssh` command:
+ If you want to run a command on one of your other allocated nodes, you can use a standard `ssh` command from the interactive session:
 ```
 ssh <hostname> <command> [args]
 ```
+to access other nodes within your allocation.
+Note that you are not able to `ssh` directly from the login node.

-Where `<hostname>` can be obtained by inspecting the file `$TMPDIR/machines`.
+In the above, `<hostname>` can be obtained by inspecting the file `$TMPDIR/machines`.

 ## GPU test nodes